build-guides

 dimensions 372 × 185 × 292mm

-Top 280mm AIO mount keeps thermals competitive with mid-towers in testing
+Top 280mm AIO mount keeps thermals competitive with mid-towers despite the 18.5L volume

-Tool-free 360° access panels make cable routing practical in an 18.5L chassis
+Tool-free 360° access panels make cable routing practical in a chassis this compact

 No bundled PSU — you must source a separate SFX/SFX-L unit